Removing Unknown Clothing Stains

 What's that spot on your child's new white T-shirt?
 The remains of a chocolate ice cream cone, perhaps?
 Or the muddy aftermath of a skateboard stunt gone awry?

-These six solutions for removing unknown clothing stains can help the next time you're called upon to tackle them on wash day.
+These six robust solutions for removing unknown clothing stains can empower you the next time you're called upon to tackle them on wash day.
 If you don't know the origins of a stain, all is not lost.

 Removing Unknown Clothing Stains With a Cold Water Rinse